 Photo: Dan Campbell/Vail Resorts

-The recent merging of Park City Mountain Resort and Canyons Ski Resort has created the largest ski area in the United States, offering skiers and riders a staggering 7,300 acres of terrain to explore.
+The merger of Park City Mountain Resort and Canyons Ski Resort in 2014 has created the largest ski area in the United States, offering skiers and riders a staggering 7,300 acres of terrain to explore.
 Travelers can either base themselves out of the buzzing, historic downtown Park City or choose the quieter, slope-side accommodations at Canyons Village.
 Both base areas offer access to world-class terrain and amenities.
 With the Town Lift and a ski bridge, the Park City Mountain base area and downtown are easily connected.
 Here’s a quick five-day itinerary to make the most out of a first-time visit to Park City.

 Day 1: Check In & Explore Historic Park City